nypesap/nypesap.github.io/docs/index.md

 # Key features
 The following are the key features of Fiori Apps’ Usage Report:

--   Collecting usage records from all SAP Fiori launchpads in your landscape
+-   Convenient, landscape-wide dashboard showing all SAP Fiori launchpads applications usage
--   Native Fiori app view on most frequently used apps
 -   Filtering on systems, functional area, application type (standard, custom, extended apps, etc)
 -   Linkage with exact application name and its details
 -   Raw usage records export to prepare statistics reports with your favorite analytical tool